-The Climate Superpowers website is now love!
+The Climate Superpowers website is now live!

 On the site, young people can take a quiz to find out what climate superpowers they have - social, natural, political, built, financial, human and cultural.
 Then, they can use their superpowers to take on missions for learning about climate change, self care, everyday action and transforming society.

-The website was created with and for young people through the Young People’s Climate Superpowers project, which aimed to support children and young people to share their wisdom and creativity in dealing with climate change.
+The website was created with and for young people through the Young People’s Climate Superpowers project, which aimed to support children and young people to share their wisdom and creativity in dealing with climate change

 The Climate Superpowers

 The Young People’s Climate Superpowers project aimed to develop an engaging, strengths-based resource by and for children and young people, to assist in navigating the climate crisis.